JaneJeon/bazaar-backend/docs/api.md

 ### Chat

-Each negotiation has a chat room in which the buyer and the artist can discuss the details of the negotiation.
+Each commission has chat rooms, one per `artistId`.
+When the negotiation is ongoing, you can simply query GET/ws `/commissions/:commissionId/chats?artistId=X`, and when the commission is ongoing (i.e. the buyer chose an artist and now all other negotiations are closed), you can drop the `?artistId=X` bit, as it's obvious who the commissioner is talking to (that one chosen artist).

 ### Stripe